Ayodhya case: Temple at disputed site, alternative land for mosque, says SC

 Delivering its verdict in the politically-sensitive case of Ram Janmbhoomi-Babri Masjid land dispute in Ayodhya, the apex court directed allotment of alternative land to Muslims to build a new mosque.
 The apex court said the extensive nature of Hindus worshipping at outer courtyard at the disputed site has been there, and the evidence suggests the Muslims offered Friday prayers at mosque which indicates that they had not lost possession of the site.

-It said that terming the archeological evidence as merely an opinion would be a great disservice to the Archaeological Survey of India (ASI).
+It said that terming the archeological evidence as merely an opinion would be a great disservice to the Archaeological Survey of India.
 The court also said that the Hindus consider the disputed site as the birthplace of Lord Ram and even Muslims say this about that place.

 The faith of the Hindus that Lord Ram was born at the demolished structure is undisputed, the apex court said.
 The bench said the existence of Sita Rasoi, Ram Chabutra and Bhandar grih are the testimony of the religious fact of the place.